kenwals/shinrin-yoku/README.md

     ![user story 01 screenshot](assets/readme-files/user-story-01.PNG)

-*There is bit size pieces of information spread around the home page section and the about page section.*
+*There is bite size pieces of information spread around the home page section and the about page section.*

 2. As a visitor to the site, I want to register my details, so I can be added to an email list to receive updates.

     ![user story 02 screenshot](assets/readme-files/user-story-02.PNG)

-*This can be achieved on the contact page section.* There is a sign up button that links to this section on the home page.
+*This can be achieved on the contact page section.There is a sign up button that links to this subscription form section on the home page.*

 3. As a visitor to the site, I want to view nice pictures of nature.